 Now that you know why real estate email marketing works, what makes for a good real estate email strategy?
 Keep reading to find out.

 What topics are interesting to prospective buyers or sellers?
 What kind of content would make you a valuable resource for consumers and professionals alike?
-The answers to these questions present great ideas for your email campaigns.
+The answers to these questions present great real estate marketing ideas that you can use in your campaigns.

-Here are some of the more popular topics for Realtor emails.
+Here are some of the more popular topics for realtor email marketing campaigns:

 Find out what your clients prefer and see if you can customize your email marketing strategy to match.
 You may even want to spend time sending personalized emails if you have a particularly important client who you are doing personal searches for.